awibox/boeing-738/README.md

 ![alt text](Boeing738.jpg)

-This repository contains the hardware settings of Boeing 737-800 for Xplane 11.

 ### Configurations for the following hardware:
 1. Thrustmaster TCA Yoke Pack Boeing Edition
 2. Honeycomb Aeronautical BRAVO THROTTLE QUADRANT